Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

 Healthy Diet, Exercise, and Hydration

-Post-bariatric patients are advised to maintain a healthy diet to ensure enhanced wound healing and improved skin elasticity.
-A healthy diet is important after bariatric surgery as the surgery decreases the intestines’ ability to absorb nutrients, causing nutritional deficiencies in most patients.
-Therefore, patients should avoid unhealthy eating habits like taking too much food at a time and are encouraged to chew food well.
+Post-bariatric patients are advised to maintain a healthy diet to ensure wound healing Patients should avoid unhealthy eating habits like taking too much food at a time and are encouraged to chew food well.

-Patients should also ensure they stay hydrated by consuming lots of fluids to keep the skin supple and enhance its elasticity when eating solid foods.
-In addition, patients are advised to exercise regularly to help build muscle, eliminating the sagging skin.
-It also enhances the skin’s appearance, giving it a toned look.
+Patients should also ensure they stay hydrated by consuming lots of fluids to keep the skin supple.
+In addition, patients are advised to exercise regularly to help build muscle.

 Topical Treatments